 - tingling mouth

-asthma, eczema (also known as atopic dermatitis) and hay fever symptoms – these symptoms might be worse than usual.
+asthma, eczema and hay fever symptoms – these symptoms might be worse than usual.

-Having an antihistamine in your home’s first aid kit is a good idea – this way, it’s handy when you need it.
-It’s a good idea to use one that won’t make your child sleepy (‘non-sedating’).
+In fact, having an antihistamine in your home’s first aid kit is a good idea – this way, it’s handy when you need it.
+It’s a good idea to use one that won’t make your child sleepy (non-sedating).
 Syrup is a good alternative if your child can’t swallow or doesn’t like tablets.

 Dust mite allergy

 Dust mites are found in almost every Australian home.
 They’re tiny bugs that eat flakes of skin and mould.
-They live in warm, moist places, such as mattresses, pillows, soft toys, soft furnishings and carpet.
+They live in warm, moist places like mattresses, pillows, soft toys, soft furnishings and carpet.

-Dust mite allergies aren’t seasonal – they occur throughout the year.
+Dust mite allergies aren’t seasonal – they happen throughout the year.

-- covering your child’s bed with a dust mite cover, which will keep dust mites away from your child when she’s sleeping.
+- covering your child’s bed with a dust mite cover, which will keep dust mites away from your child when he’s sleeping

 Other things you can do include: